KEEPING THE ARCTIC

 As responsible global citizens, we set out to lessen our footprint in this pristine destination.
 We always make the effort to show respect for all, from the ecosystems to the wildlife we encounter.
 Taking these careful actions helps us keep the environment thriving for today’s explorers and future generations.

-Our intimate, yacht-style ships realize the possibilities of environmental stewardship with the latest hybrid power management and propulsion systems, maximizing fuel efficiency and consuming as low as one-fifth the fuel compared to conventional cruise-ship systems, reducing our impact on the environment.
+Our intimate yachts realize the possibilities of environmental stewardship with the latest hybrid power management and propulsion systems, maximizing fuel efficiency and consuming as low as one-fifth the fuel compared to conventional cruise-ship systems, reducing our impact on the environment.
 That’s a win for all.
 What makes the Arctic and Norwegian Fjords so enthralling is the unspoiled beauty.
 We minimize underwater noise that stresses marine wildlife by using a hydro-jet propulsion system that allows our ships to cruise virtually silent up to five knots for incomparable, up-close encounters while keeping the sensitive ecosystem in mind.

 It’s our responsibility to prevent damage to the fragile ecosystems on ocean floors.
 That’s why we avoid using anchors to maintain ship position by using a GPS-based Dynamic Position System.